-Unless you’re an assassin on a government contract, you need to be on Google if you run a business.
-This doesn’t mean just indexing your website: it means getting on the first page of search results.
+Unless you're an assassin on a government contract, if you run a business, you need to be on Google.
+This doesn't mean just indexing your website: it means getting on the first page of search results.
 An important factor affecting the search engine position is how fast your website is loading.
-In other words, the better it’s optimized, the higher it displays on Google.
+In other words, the better it's optimized, the higher it displays on Google.

 One of the basic optimization tips is compressing website images with third-party tools, a thing developers often do in their pipelines with Gulp/Grunt/npm scripts before the deployment.
 We're excited to announce that Buddy now has a dedicated action allowing you to compress images without scripts and external libraries.

 Here's an example pipeline for a website running on WordPress: